DANC - Dance

 DANC 301.
 Contemporary Technique 2 (1-3).

-Continuation of DANC 201 emphasizing movement phrases.
-Intermediate level.
-The class includes Lester Horton Technique, technique based on the principles of Jose Limon and Merce Cunningham, inversion work, somatics and the instructors’ own eclectic approach to contemporary modern dance.
+Intermediate level course offers an immersive contemporary dance experience through an eclectic lens, drawing from a range of movement philosophies, practices and exploration of space, time and energy.
 Students work to refine technique and to incorporate various movement qualities.
-Moving beyond Contemporary Technique 1, this intermediate course also begins to explore movement with momentum and movement moving in and out of the floor.
+This intermediate course also begins to explore movement with momentum and movement moving in and out of the floor.
 Basic concepts of improvisation are incorporated into the class.
 Repeatable for credit.
 Prerequisite(s): instructor's consent or by audition.

 DANC 305.
 Choreography 1 (2).